rayannott/teaching-coding/project-descr.md

 ### Possible Extensions
 - map backend analysis to a web interface (e.g. Plotly Dash)
-    - this requires to use plotly for plotting the graphs
+    - this would require us to use plotly for plotting the graphs
 -